annachen/annachen.github.io/_posts/2021-03-07-texture-gan.md

 <p align="center"><img src="/assets/img/first_gan/generated5.png"/></p>

-That was my first GAN experience.
 A few thoughts:
 - Following the recommendations in the [DCGAN paper](https://arxiv.org/pdf/1511.06434.pdf), it was pretty straightforward to get something working (as long as you don't forget to normalize the value range of the real images like me ;P)
 - There were a few trials where the discriminator was overpowering and winning all the time (loss of the discriminator stays at ~0).
 Keeping the generator and the discriminator "mirrored" of each other works pretty well.
 - Generating larger textures (than the size used in training) doesn't always work well.
 It depends on the texture's global structure and also the network architecture.
-I'm still looking into this, hoping I'll have more to say soon.
+- In training, using at least 8x8 at the top of the network makes the results better when generating larger images at test time.
+It might be due to the way the network is padded, and having a larger non-edge area in training helps the network learn how to repeat similar content spatially.